Board of Directors

 David Howard Flint

-Ramzanali Karimi has 35 years of experience in real estate, oil & gas industries.
-Mr. Karimi is the Founder, Chairman, & CEO of M2Z2 COM, Inc. and Georgia Commercial Stores, Inc in Georgia; M2Z2, LLC in Tennessee; and Tunica Properties, LLC, in Mississippi.
-Mr. Karimi currently serves as Director for United Cellular, a preferred Sprint dealer which has over 90 locations in 11 states.
-Mr. Karimi has acquired, developed and managed over 100 gas stations, office buildings, shopping centers, and land development projects in over 5 states and 3 countries including Canada, Costa Rica & India.
-Mr. Karimi has a long history of philanthropy and community service internationally.
-In 2003, Mr. Karimi graciously donated a women’s residence building to the Aga Khan University Hospital in Pakistan.
-Presently, he sits on the Advisory Board of The Atlanta Retailers Association, a for-profit organization with over 900 members.
-Mr Karimi has been a director with Georgia Primary Bank since 2007.
+Mr. Karimi has over 35 years of experience in real estate, telecommunications, restaurant, and oil and gas industries.
+Mr. Karimi is the Founder, Chairman and CEO of M2Z2 COM, Inc. and Georgia Commercial Stores, Inc. in Alabama and Georgia; M2Z2, LLC in Tennessee; and Tunica Properties, LLC, in Mississippi.
+Mr. Karimi currently serves as Advisor to Mosaic Management, LLC, a fully integrated investment management firm based in Atlanta, Georgia.
+Mr. Karimi previously was Director for United Cellular, Inc. and Wireless Time, LLC, a preferred Sprint and MetroPCS dealer with retail locations in 11 states.
+Mr. Karimi remains involved with TMobile/MetroPCS as a director of Trinity Wireless, LLC, with presence in Georgia and Alabama.
+Mr. Karimi has acquired, developed, and managed gas stations, office buildings, shopping centers, and land development projects in the USA and abroad.
+With a long history of philanthropy and community service locally and internationally, Mr. Karimi graciously donated a women’s residence building to the Aga Khan University Hospital in 2003.
+Previously he served as a member of the Advisory Board of the Atlanta Retailers Association, a for-profit organization with over 900 members.
+Mr. Karimi has served as a director with Georgia Primary Bank since 2007.

 H. Boyd Pettit, III

 Mr. Pettit, the designated chairman of Georgia Primary Bank received a Bachelor of Science degree from West Georgia College and a Doctor of Juris Prudence degree from Woodrow Wilson College of Law.
-Mr. Pettit is a member of the State of Georgia Bar Association and is licensed to practice law in the Superior Courts of Georgia, the Georgia Court of Appeals, the Supreme Court of Georgia, the United States District Court for the Northern District of Georgia and the United States Court of Appeals for the Eleventh Circuit.
+He is a member of the State of Georgia Bar Association and is licensed to practice law in the Superior Courts of Georgia, the Georgia Court of Appeals, the Supreme Court of Georgia, the United States District Court for the Northern District of Georgia and the United States Court of Appeals for the Eleventh Circuit.
 Since 1993, he has also associated with the GeorgiaLink Public Affair Group, LLC, Atlanta, Georgia, where he serves as a government affairs lobbyist.
 In addition to practicing law, Mr. Pettit was elected to the Georgia Assembly as a State Representative in 1983.
 He served for five consecutive terms.
 Mr. Pettit was also chairman of First Community Bank and Trust in Cartersville, Georgia from its founding in 1988 until it was sold in 1996.
+Mr. Pettit has served as a director of Georgia Primary Bank since 2007.

 Mr. Scheinfeld received a Bachelor of Arts degree from Emory University and a Masters of Business Administration certificate from Georgia State University and a Juris Doctorate from John Marshall Law School.
 Mr. Scheinfeld is a licensed attorney and is in private practice.
 Mr. Scheinfeld is also a real estate investor, builder and developer.
 He is the president and owner of both SCC Construction, Inc. which he founded in 1976, and SCC Atlanta Inc., which he founded in 1984.
-Mr. Scheinfeld serves on the Georgia Commission on the Holocaust, the Secretary of State’s Putting Georgia First, and the Chattahoochee River Basin Advisory Council.
+Mr. Scheinfeld is a partner and Chief Executive Officer in the DSO Right Smile Center, LLC.
+Mr. Scheinfeld serves on the Georgia Commission on the Holocaust.
+Mr. Scheinfeld has served as a director of Georgia Primary Bank since 2007.

 McKinley “Mack” Wilbourn, Jr.